Ara0n/pyscandl/README.md

 - `.image` is a `string` with link to the image
 - `.next_image()` changes `.image` to the next in the chapter
 - `.next_chapter()` changes `.image` to the first in the next chapter
-- `.next()` changes to the next image of the chapter and to the first of the next chapter if you finished the current chapter
 - `.is_last_image()` which returns `True` if it's the last page of the chapter
 - `.is_last_chapter()` which returns `True` if it's the last chapter available
 - `.manga_name` is a `string` with the complete name of the manga or the webtoon of the current `.image`